rabbitmq/rabbitmq-website/site/configure.md

       </ul>
       See the
       <a href="/ha.html#queue-master-location">documentation
-      on queue master location</a> for more information.
+      on queue leader location</a> for more information.
       <p>
         Default:
 <pre class="lang-ini">